-A litigant in person is entitled to their legal costs as a litigant in person much as as a litigant represented by a solicitor or barrister is entitled to the costs of representation.
-Costs can be claimed by a litigant in person for work carried out preparing for and...read more
+A litigant in person is entitled to their legal costs under CPR 46.5 as a litigant in person much as as a litigant represented by a solicitor or barrister is entitled to the costs of representation.
+Costs can be claimed by a litigant in person for work carried out...

-Your Particulars (or Statement) of Claim is the document which sets out what you are claiming and gives details of why you say you are entitled to a judgment from the court.
-It is sometimes called the Statement of Claim or Points of Claim which are the same thing....read more
+Drafting a Statement of Claim Your Statement of Claim or Particulars of Claim is the document which sets out what you are claiming and gives details of why you say you are entitled to a judgment from the court.
+It is sometimes called the Statement of Claim or Points...